The Scariest Haunted Houses in the Twin Cities in 2022

 Discounts: Buy online and save $26.

-Changing it up this year, Valleyfair has moved from ultimate terrors to a family-friendly mode.
-They have two themes going: The Land of Tricks with two realms Ickyville and Spooky Spires.
 Inside you’ll find slimy, sinister, and strange things.
 On the Tricks side, they have Everfall and Sweet Tooth Acre.
 In addition to the Tricks and Treats, there are still rides running and extra Halloween-inspired foods.

-If you are looking to ease your little ones into Halloween, this is a good way to do it, without frightening them too much.
 Even though it’s not the Scariest Haunted House in Minnesota, I figured I leave it on for those looking for Valleyscare.

 Valleyfair is always a great time.
-I go the chance to visit Valeyfair Tricks and Treats opening weekend this year.
+I go the chance to visit Valleyfair Tricks and Treats opening weekend this year.
 Click here for the answers to all your questions!
 If you go with your kids, make sure to check out my guide: 21 Family-Friendly Tips for Valleyfair in Shakopee MN

 Hamel Lions Haunted House | Corcoran MN

-Location:7205 County Road 101, Corcoran, MN 55311
+Location: 7205 County Road 101, Corcoran, MN 55311

 Open: Fridays/Saturdays last three weekends in October